frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### Keyboard configuration

-My Kyria uses all 6 columns on each hand, four thumb keys on each hand, one encoder on each hand.
+My Kyria uses all 6 columns on each hand.
+The left side has an OLED, an encoder, and four thumb keys.
+The right side has no OLED or encoder, and four thumb keys.
 The top two thumb keys on each side are not on the board.

 The controller is a Pro Micro and this keymap only just squeezes in.